kieran-ohara/blog/src/_drafts/2018-08-21-one-thousand-dotfile-commits.md

 - We can configure tools once, and copy the configuration everywhere.
 - We can afford to experiment with different settings, by branching, merging and reverting changes as needed.
-- Remapping my Caps-Lock key is frictionless!
+- Remapping the Caps-Lock key becomes frictionless!

 In my experience, experimentation and practice help distinguish the experts from intermediates.
 I don't claim to be a "command-line expert", but I